vuoz/zmk-battery-util/Readme.md

 ## Zmk Util
-Makes battery levels of all parts (all splits) of you zmk split keyboard easily visible in the macOs menu bar
+Makes battery levels of all parts (all splits) of your zmk split keyboard easily visible in the macOs menu bar
 ### Preview
 This is a screenshot of how the menu looks once enabled
 ![Preview](./imgs/menu.png)